 There are no prerequisites to take this course.

 The instructional materials required for this course are not included in enrollment.
-Please purchase your materials prior to the start of your session.
+Please purchase the latest version of your materials prior to the start of your session.
 Please note, study guide pages referenced in the course lesson may vary by edition.